HarshaYeluru/ATC_round1/README.md

   kubectl apply -f templates/
 ```

-- This will create a nodejs service which scales upto 10 pods based on the ncoming requests
+- This will create a nodejs service which scales upto 4 pods based on the CPU utilization.
+If CPU utilization is more than 5%, a new pod is created automatically